ciao-dev/ciao-mobile/README.md

 Ciao requires no root access.
 Ciao leverages part of the open-source [NetGuard](https://www.netguard.me).
 Ciao is also available as a [Chrome plugin](https://chrome.google.com/webstore/detail/automated-free-proxies-di/ojjklffhhhfpeaelghfocilljceokage).

+# Working Setup
+The last version of the code can be correctly compiled on Android Studio 3.3.1

+Older version of the code have the following requirements: Android Studio 2.3.x and NDK r15 [on mac, android-ndk-r15c-darwin-x86_64.zip - https://developer.android.com/ndk/downloads/revision_history.html] -- This is needed because r16 moved some header files around into a unified structure and thus broke any user expecting headers in the old locations.
+To downgrade the NDK, in Android Studio go to File -> Project Structure -> SDK Location -> Android NDK location and point to the folder where you have unzipped the above file after download.

 License
 -------